Chocolate Cake Recipes | 8 Classic Homemade Chocolate Cakes

 3 eggs

-1/2 cup semi-sweet chocolate chips, chopped
+1/2 cup semi-sweet chocolate chips (chopped)

 1 1/2 teaspoons vanilla

-Instructions
+Baking Instructions

-Pour into a greased 13×9×2-inch pan (or smaller pan).
+Pour batter into a well-greased 13×9×2-inch pan.

 Ingredients